wywy136/Notes/Programming Languages & Architectures/Python/Python Internal.md

 ## With

-**`with`** statement in Python is used in exception handling to make the code cleaner and much more readable.
+Context manager. **`with`** statement in Python is used in exception handling to make the code cleaner and much more readable.
 It simplifies the management of common resources like file streams.

 ```python
 # 1) without using with statement